abhishek-kumar-code/Redfish_Public/Specification.md

 ##### ResourceURI Override

 In the following example, use of the ResourceURI Override syntax for representing operation privilege variations for specific resource URIs is demonstrated.
-The example specifies both ConfigureComponents and OEMAdminPriv privileges are required in order to perform a PATCH operation on the two resource URIs listed as Targets.
+The example specifies both ConfigureComponents and OEMAdminPriv privileges are required to call a PATCH operation on the two resource URIs listed as Targets.

 ~~~json
 {
     "Entity": "ComputerSystem",